COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 See [Managing your files in fastdata areas](https://docs.hpc.shef.ac.uk/en/latest/hpc/filestore.html#fastdata-areas) for more details.

 Create a file `LogMining100.py` under `/users/abc1de/com6012/ScalableML` directory.

+Tip: You can use `nano` or `vim` to create the file.
+If you are not familiar with these editors, you can create the file on your local machine and transfer it to HPC follow the section [transfer-files](#transfer-files).

 ```python
 from pyspark.sql import SparkSession